yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 3. Save and commit your changes

 > **Tip**: Proper SEO configuration improves how your site appears in search engines.

-Changing the Favicon

-1. Prepare a new svg file for your favicon
-2. Place the new favicon.svg file in the /public directory

-> **Tip**: A favicon is a small icon that appears in the browser tab or bookmarks representing your website.

 ## 9. Publish on GitHub Pages